girlscript/winter-of-contributing/Web_Development/FrontEnd/High Resolution Display in CSS/Retina Display for High Resolution.md

 [Non Retina Display Image](https://user-images.githubusercontent.com/54473091/142193055-64f38832-168c-45ed-94ee-d02bfb779dbb.jpg)

-The retina display is used in many apple products like in apple Watch, apple iPhone, apple ipad etc.Ratina Display of apple are not fixed sharpness , it's depends on the viewer distance from the display.
-If viewer is nearer to the screen means he/she see the more pixelated display.
-If he/she is far from the screen then he feels is not much good resolution.
+The retina display is used in many Apple products like in Apple Watch, Apple iPhone, Apple iPad etc. Retina Display of Apple is not fixed sharpness , it's depends on the viewer distance from the display.
+If the viewer is nearer to the screen means he/she see the more pixelated display.
+If he/she is far from the screen, then he is not able to see much better resolution.

-The simplest way to create your pictures properly seem on high-resolution Displays, like the MacBook execs "retina display" is to set their breadth and height values as  1/2 of the file size.
+The simplest way to create your pictures properly seem on high-resolution Displays, like the MacBook execs "Retina Display" is to set their breadth and height values as  1/2 of the file size.
 Here is an example of a picture that's 1/2 the height and width:

 ```css
 <style>